 Since I just talked about what is the undisputed king of active pickups, it’s only right to follow it up with one of the top passive ones.

 For me, the Seymour Duncan JB is my favorite bridge pickup for metal.
 I’ve tried out many Seymour Duncan models in my guitars, and this one takes the cake.
-From an EQ perspective, this one has a similar profile as the EMG 81, except it is a passive one and has an alnico-5 magnet.
+From an EQ perspective, this one has a profile similar to the EMG 81, except it is a passive one with an alnico-5 magnet.

-“Expressive,” dynamic,” and “musical” are words that I’d describe the JB, but it still has plenty of aggression which makes not only one of the best metal pickups but also a versatile one as well.
-This JB bridge pairs up really well with a Jazz in the neck position, and this is what I use in my main guitar.
+“Expressive,” dynamic,” and “musical” are words that I’d describe the JB, but it still has plenty of aggression which makes it not only one of the best metal pickups but also a versatile one as well.
+This JB bridge pairs up really well with a Jazz in the neck position, which I use in my main guitar.

 Seymour Duncan has a lot of fantastic pickups to choose from, but you’ll definitely make a wise decision going with a JB.
-A couple of guitarists who have notably used this model are Scott Ian of Anthrax and Dave Mustaine of Megadeth, making it one of the best guitar pickups for thrash metal.
+Some guitarists who have notably used this model are Scott Ian of Anthrax and Dave Mustaine of Megadeth, making it one of the best guitar pickups for thrash metal.

 You may ask, “why should I choose Seymour Duncan active pickups if EMG dominates those?”
-While it’s true that EMG is the king of that market, Seymour Duncan is still one of the best manufacturers of pickups, and they do a great job with actives too.
+While it’s true that EMG is the king of that market, Seymour Duncan is still one of the best manufacturers of pickups, and they do a great job with active ones too.

 There are a couple of additional aspects about the Blackouts that I really liked as well.
 From what I’ve noticed, this pickup is pretty quiet and doesn’t have much hum.
 This is surprising since it is an extremely high-output design.
-The output is so high that you also have the option to use a moderate output level which can be toggled if you needed to dial it back a bit.
+The output is so high that you can use a moderate output level that can be toggled if you need to dial it back a bit.

-I thought this was a pretty cool feature and is definitely welcoming.
+I thought this was a pretty cool feature, and it is definitely welcoming.